As I focus on the light, my thoughts are with Paris.

 “Love is like a flower-you’ve got to let it grow.”
 John Lennon

-After what seemed like five minutes, but more realistically a span of two hours, the sun had started to set as I made my way towards the 72nd street exit.
-Here is also the location of Strawberry Fields and the Imagine mosaic memorial – dedicated to the late John Lennon by Yoko Ono.
-As the area is frequented by visitors and fans, who only pause momentarily to pay respects, I hadn’t expected to walk in on a crowd of people blocking the way and singing Beatles tunes in unison.
-Unbeknown to me at that moment, I came to learn that it was the 31st anniversary of John Lennon’s passing.
-As has been customary every year since that fateful day in 1980, fans were gathered around the mosaic – that had been covered in flowers, candles, momentos and messages – guitars in hand, playing to the tunes of ‘Imagine’ and ‘Come Together’.
-It was a touching dedication to a much loved icon, “known for his social activism and anti-war rhetoric.
+After what seemed like five minutes, but more realistically two hours, the sun started to set, and I made my way towards the 72nd Street exit, the location of Strawberry Fields and its Imagine mosaic memorial dedicated to the late John Lennon by Yoko Ono.
+I hadn’t expected to walk in on a crowd of people blocking the way and singing Beatles’ songs in unison.
+But then I learned it was the 31st anniversary of John Lennon’s death, and as has been customary every year since 1980, fans gathered around the mosaic — covered in flowers, candles, momentos and messages — to strum ‘Imagine’ and ‘Come Together’ on guitar.
+It was a touching dedication to an icon, “known for his social activism and anti-war rhetoric.
 He was a praised figure, full of wit and wisdom”, and I am glad to have been a small part of the celebratory gathering.
-(As I sing out of tune, I thought it unfair to participate and simply enjoyed the scene and took some photos).
+(I sing out of tune, so thought it would be unfair to participate but I enjoyed the scene and took some photos.)

 “Now that John’s a spirit, he has a different effect on people than when he was alive.”
 Yoko Ono

-In a city that never sleeps and is ever changing, Central Park is undoubtedly a product of its surroundings.
-It has gone through its ups and downs, and the Conservancy has ensured its maintenance as a must see public landmark.
-Just as I always seem to stumble upon something unexpected in any of New York’s five boroughs, the same can be said for the Park – a borough unto its own.
-These days, paying attention to the details paves the way toward my new discoveries, and I have my camera to thank in large part for that.
-Today, I came away from Central Park with a completely new appreciation for the space.
-I can’t wait to go back there in Spring, to explore the Park further and to experience the foliage as it changes with the season.
+Located in the centre of an ever-changing city that never sleeps, Central Park is a product of its surroundings.
+It has gone through ups and downs, and the Conservancy maintains its landmark status.
+Just as I always stumble on something unexpected in any New York boroughs, the same can be said for the Park, a borough unto its own.
+These days, paying attention to the details paves the way for discoveries, and I have my camera to thank for that.
+Today, I came away from Central Park with a completely new appreciation for it.
+I can’t wait to go back in spring, to explore the park once again, and to experience the changing foliage.

 “You may say I’m a dreamer, but I’m not the only one.”
 John Lennon

-Manhattan lives up to its hype.
-It works 24 hours a day, 7 days a week, seemingly without a break.
-It’s where things happen; the world’s muse.
-Its avenues are well-trodden; the roads are in continual need of repair.
-It is where the hot dog+pretzel stand is about as ubiquitous as the yellow cab.
-Being a walking city, sometimes all of this hubbub just gets too much to deal with on a daily basis.
-The creation of Manhattan’s High Line is a bit of genius in the city that never sleeps.
-It’s a respite from the city down there, where one can peacefully observe the hustle and bustle from up top.
+Manhattan works 24/7, without a break.
+It’s where things happen; it’s the world’s muse.
+Its avenues are well-trodden, meaning the roads are in continual need of repair.
+It is where the hot dog and pretzel stands are as ubiquitous as the yellow cabs.
+But, sometimes all of this hubbub gets too much to deal, and that’s when I head to Manhattan’s High Line.

-I first read about the High Line in a travel magazine a few years ago and recall thinking what a great idea it was to reclaim something old and make it new again.
-In this case, preserving 30 foot high abandoned railway tracks and converting them into a usable public green space – now called the High Line.
-Facing demolition in 1999, a community group was formed – Friends of the High Line – and came to the rescue with the High Line proposition.
-Thankfully, the project was approved by the City of New York – the results of which we are able to enjoy today.
+I first read about the High Line in a travel magazine a few years ago and remember thinking how great it was make something new from something old.
+Here, 30-foot high abandoned railway tracks have been converted into usable public green space, which is named the High Line.
+The railway tracks faced demolition in 1999, and this gave rise to a community group – Friends of the High Line – who came to the rescue with the High Line proposition.
+The project was approved by the City of New York.

-The park has opened in two phases since 2009.
-The first phase spans the area between the Meatpacking District (Gansevoort Street) and up to 20th Street.
-Phase two opened this year (2011), and furthers the walkway to 30th Street.
-The final phase, between 30th and 34th streets, called High Line at the West Side Rail Yards, has received commitment for development and plans are underway for its construction.
-Such is the significance of this project that in October 2011, the Diller – von Furstenberg Family Foundation (founded by the fashion designer, Diane von Furstenberg, and her husband, Barry Diller) made a $20 million commitment to the High Line.
+Iin October 2011, the Diller – von Furstenberg Family Foundation, founded by the fashion designer, Diane von Furstenberg, and her husband, Barry Diller, made a $20 million commitment to the High Line.
 This is the largest single private contribution to a public park in New York City’s history and will be put towards this final stretch of the project.

-In addition to being a public park that makes walking uptown and downtown that much more pleasurable, the High Line hosts interactive public art installations, performances, open air film screenings and exhibits throughout the year.
+In addition to making the walk from uptown to downtown more pleasurable, the High Line hosts interactive public art installations, performances, open air film screenings and exhibits.

-The success of the High Line has been two-fold: not only does it attract two million visitors annually, but it has also inspired another green space project.
-Dubbed the “Low Line”, its plan proposes to restore a former trolley terminal under Delancey Street (Lower East Side), into an underground park.
+The success of the High Line has been two-fold: it has not only drawn two million visitors annually, but it has also inspired another green space project dubbed the “Low Line.”
+The Low Line hopes to restore a former trolley terminal under Delancey Street (Lower East Side), into an underground park.
 Read more here: NYTimes.com

-True to its spirit, the residents and community of New York rallied together in support of this reclamation which has further stimulated the West Side’s rejuvenation.
-The High Line has successfully rehabilitated and preserved an essential part of New York’s history.
-Likely influenced by its Parisian predecessor, the Promenade Plantée – an elevated park built around a similar rail viaduct and inaugurated in 1993, Manhattan’s High Line has furthered interest for industrial restoration closer to home.
+The High Line has rehabilitated and preserved an essential part of New York’s history.
+Influenced by its Parisian predecessor, the Promenade Plantée – an elevated park built around a similar rail viaduct and inaugurated in 1993 – Manhattan’s High Line has furthered interest for industrial restoration closer to home.
 Similar projects are in early stages in St. Louis, Philadelphia, Jersey City, and Chicago.